-11.1 We will automatically adjust your charges every year in April, to take account of any changes in your benefits, private pensions and the cost of living.
+11.1 We will automatically adjust your charges every year in April, to take account of any changes in your benefits, private pensions, and charging regulations set by the Department for Health and Social Care.
 We may not be able to confirm all of your income and may write to you to ask for more information.
-When we have reassessed your charges we will write to you asking for you to Version 1.0 confirm the information we have.
+When we have reassessed your charges, we will write to you asking for you to confirm the information we have.
 This is to ensure that what we charge you is correct.